WELCOME TO SURREY NORTH DELTA

 Deciding on a payment model:Payment ModelsWhen you are considering your practice opportunities, it will be helpful to understand the different compensation systems and contract options that are available in BC for family physicians.
 The compensation models include:

-The LFP compensates physicians for their direct clinical services as well as for time spent on administrative tasks.
+Recognize the complexity of longitudinal care The LFP compensates physicians for their direct clinical services as well as for time spent on administrative tasks.
 Helpful resources:

 3. Locum Compensation - LFP Payment Model for locums who can bill under the LFP Payment Model for clinic-based care and facility-based care.
 4. Individual New-to-Practice (NTP) Physician Contract - In British Columbia, new-to-practice family physicians can access individual contracts that provide financial support and opportunities to build their new patient panels.
 5.

-Billing in BC: Basics for Family Medicine https://ubccpd.ca/learn/learning-activities/course?eventtemplate=14 Billing in BC: Advanced for Family Medicine https://ubccpd.ca/learn/learning-activities/course?eventtemplate=9
+Billing in BC: Basics for Family Medicine https://ubccpd.ca/learn/learning-activities/course?eventtemplate=14 Billing in BC: Advanced for Family Medicine https://ubccpd.ca/learn/learning-activities/course?eventtemplate=9 UBC Faculty of Medicine hosts regular webinars to support physicians transitioning to practice, and there are often webinars about billing as well as other topics https://postgrad.med.ubc.ca/current-trainees/transition-into-practice/events/ | |

-SETTLE in Surrey-North Delta, British Columbia |
+Settle In Surrey-North Delta, British Columbia |

 ![]() | ![]() | ![]() |